Department of Geology and faculty of the Integrated Science Program at Grand Valley State University (GVSU), Allendale, Michigan U.S.A.

 Pablo teaching at Hawn State Park, Missouri, U.S.A.
 Picture by Shannon McTear.

-ResearchMy main research interests are related to field-based geoscience education, geoscience teacher education, and the geology of Puerto Rico.
-Emerging research interests include coastal geology, global change and geohazards education, and geoscience dissemination.
+ResearchMy main research interests are related to field-based geoscience education, pre-service and in-service K-12 science teacher education, geohazards education, and the geology of Puerto Rico.
+Emerging research interests include coastal geology, global change and dissemination of science.

 Inservice teachers examining an outcrop in Quebradillas, Puerto Rico